 No separate tank of high pressure gas is needed with this type of wire.
 You have your flux core welder, your wire and a power supply and you can weld.

-The Flux Core Only Welder for Self Shielded Wire
+The Parts Of A Flux Core Only Welder For Self Shielded Wire

-First I cover a flux core only welder so that you know what that is.
+First let’s look at a flux core only welder so that you know what that is.

 The power lead goes into the flux core welder.

 2. Ventilation For The Flux Core Welder